miteshashar/trpc-ai-assessment/README.md

 - **Weaknesses**: Key candidate weaknesses
 - **Skill Ratings**: Detailed skill assessments (1-10 scale) with reasoning

+## Caching & Consistency

+The system implements a caching mechanism to ensure consistent skillsets for evaluation of a job description and improve performance when evaluating multiple candidates against the same job description:

+#### How It Works

+1. **Content-Based Hashing**: Each job description is converted to markdown and hashed using SHA-256
+2. **Cache Storage**: AI output of job description evaluations are stored in `.ai_cache/` directory with hash-based filenames
+3. **Automatic Reuse**: When the same job description is processed again, cached results are retrieved instead of making new AI API calls

+#### Benefits

+- **Consistency**: Identical job descriptions always produce identical skill requirements and company information
+- **Performance**: Eliminates redundant AI API calls for job description analysis
+- **Cost Efficiency**: Reduces API usage costs when evaluating multiple candidates for the same role

+#### Use Cases

+- **Batch Processing**: Evaluate multiple CVs against the same job posting
+- **Consistent Hiring**: Ensure all candidates are evaluated against identical job requirements

 ## Scripts Reference

 | Script | Description |